 What Is an Overbite?

-Before we discuss how to fix your overbite, lets’ talk more about what it is.
+Before we discuss how to fix your overbite, let’s talk more about it.
 An overbite is a condition where your top teeth overlap your bottom ones.

 What Causes an Overbite?

 So, what causes an overbite to happen?
 There are several reasons why you may have one.
 It could be hereditary.

 You may have been born with a malformed jaw.
 Some of your early childhood habits may have played a role.
 Children who suck their thumb, overuse their pacifier, and stay on the bottle too long have a chance of developing an overbite when they get older.